 1995 Diamonds are Broadway's best friend once again as the revival of Gentlemen Prefer Blondes opens at the Lyceum Theatre.
 The Jule Styne musical based on the novel by Anita Loos returns to the stage with KT Sullivan as Lorelei Lee.

 2000 In London in 1965, three one-act plays by NoŽl Coward played under the title Noel Coward's Suite in Three Keys.
 On Broadway in 1974, the show (minus one play) became Noel Coward in Two Keys.
 Tonight, Hayley Mills, Judith Ivey and Paxton Whitehead open Off Broadway in Noel Coward's Suite in Two Keys at the Lucille Lortel Theatre.

-2003 Broadway gets to "Be Italian!" again as a revival of the Maury Yeston-Arthur Kopit musical Nine, opens on Broadway, with Antonio Banderas leading a cast of more than a dozen women in the new David Leveaux staging, featuring Chita Rivera, Laura Benanti, Jane Krakowski and Mary Stuart Masterson.
-The production will go on to win the Tony Award as Best Revival of a Musical.
+2003 Broadway gets to "Be Italian!" again as a revival of the Maury Yeston-Arthur Kopit musical Nine, opens at the Eugene O'Neill Theatre.
+Antonio Banderas leads a cast of more than a dozen women, including Chita Rivera, Laura Benanti, Jane Krakowski and Mary Stuart Masterson.
+The production will go on to win the Tony Award for Best Revival of a Musical.

 2010 Dixie Carter, the stage and television actress who played the tempestuous and fiercely dignified Julia Sugarbaker for seven seasons on television's "Designing Women," and carved out a late career as a nightclub singer, dies at age 70.
 Her Broadway credits included the roles of Melba Snyder in Pal Joey, Maria Callas in Master Class and Mrs. Meers in Thoroughly Modern Millie.